Thomas Jefferson: Virginia state legislator and governor

-At the start of the Revolution, Colonel Jefferson was named commander of the Albemarle County Militia on September 26, 1775.
+At the start of the American Revolution, Colonel Jefferson was named commander of the Albemarle County Militia on September 26, 1775.
 He was then elected to the Virginia House of Delegates for Albemarle County in September 1776, when finalizing the state constitution was a priority.

-For nearly three years, he assisted with the constitution and was especially proud of his Bill for Establishing Religious Freedom, which prohibited state support of religious institutions or enforcement of religious doctrine.
+For nearly three years, Jefferson assisted with the constitution and was especially proud of his Bill for Establishing Religious Freedom, which prohibited state support of religious institutions or enforcement of religious doctrine.
 The bill failed to pass, as did his legislation to disestablish the Anglican Church, but both were later revived by James Madison.

 In 1778, Jefferson was given the task of revising the state's laws.
 He drafted 126 bills in three years, including laws to streamline the judicial system.
 He proposed statutes that provided for general education, which he considered the basis of "republican government".
-Jefferson also was concerned that Virginia's powerful landed gentry were becoming a hereditary aristocracy and he took the lead in abolishing what he called "feudal and unnatural distinctions."
+Jefferson also was concerned that Virginia's powerful landed gentry were becoming a hereditary aristocracy and took the lead in abolishing what he called "feudal and unnatural distinctions."
 He targeted laws such as entail and primogeniture by which a deceased landowner's oldest son was vested with all land ownership and power.

 Jefferson was elected governor for one-year terms in 1779 and 1780.
 He transferred the state capital from Williamsburg to Richmond, and introduced additional measures for public education, religious freedom, and inheritance.

 During General Benedict Arnold's 1781 invasion of Virginia, Jefferson escaped Richmond just ahead of the British forces, which razed the city.
 He sent emergency dispatches to Colonel Sampson Mathews and other commanders in an attempt to repel Arnold's efforts.
-Jefferson then visited with friends in the surrounding counties of Richmond, including William Fleming, a college friend of his in Chesterfield County.
+When the British occupied Norfolk, Jefferson had caused patriots to burn and destroy it in 1776.
 General Charles Cornwallis that spring dispatched a cavalry force led by Banastre Tarleton to capture Jefferson and members of the Assembly at Monticello, but Jack Jouett of the Virginia militia thwarted the British plan.
 Jefferson escaped to Poplar Forest, his plantation to the west.
-When the General Assembly reconvened in June 1781, it conducted an inquiry into Jefferson's actions which eventually concluded that Jefferson had acted with honor—but he was not re-elected.
+When the General Assembly reconvened in June 1781, it conducted an inquiry into Jefferson's actions which eventually concluded that Jefferson had acted with honor, but Jefferson was not reelected.

 In April of the same year, his daughter Lucy died at age one.
-A second daughter of that name was born the following year, but she died at age three.
+A second daughter of that name was born the following year, but she died at age two.

 In 1782, Jefferson refused a partnership offer by North Carolina Governor Abner Nash, in a profiteering scheme involving the sale of confiscated Loyalist lands.
-Unlike some Founders in pursuit of land, Jefferson was content with his Monticello estate and the land he owned in the vicinity of Virginia's Shenandoah Valley.
-Jefferson thought of Monticello as an intellectual gathering place for his friends James Madison and James Monroe.
+Unlike some Founders, Jefferson was content with his Monticello estate and the land he owned in the vicinity of Virginia's Shenandoah Valley.
+Jefferson thought of Monticello as an intellectual gathering place for James Madison, James Monroe, and other friends.